43615/adc-lang/MANUAL.md

 - Bases above 36 use a special `'enclosed'` format.
 Numbers are represented as a space-separated series of digits, which are in decimal themselves.
 Negatives, fractionals and exponents work identically.
 Example with input base 100: `` '`12 3.45 0 67@`8' `` = -1203.450067 * 100^-8.
   - Plain numbers without apostrophes are also accepted, and interpreted as decimal.

-Number output is controlled by the [parameters](#parameters) K and O. Additionally, there are 3 display formats:
+Number output is controlled by the [parameters](#parameters) K, O, and M. There are 3 output modes:
 - Normal: `123456.7`
 - Scientific: `1.234567@5`
 - Fraction: `1234567 10/`

-These are equally correct ways of expressing a number, as inputting them back would give the same value.
-By default, outputting a number generates all 3 formats and picks the shortest one (preference order as listed), but one of these may be forced using an additional parameter.
+These are equally correct ways of expressing a number, as inputting them back would produce the same value.
+By default, outputting a number considers all 3 modes and picks the shortest one (preference order as listed), but one of these may be forced with the M parameter.

 ## Parameters